 The farmer used a John Deere variable-rate drive planter to sow potatoes at 10 and 12 inches of intra-row spacing in the same field.

 Traditional scouting methods were not useful for getting crop counts, as borders of the two plots were indistinguishable in the field.
-Exporting a border map from the My John Deere Operations Center to Agremo’s Stand Count Analysis provided a precise count of plants and comparison with expected populations of 18,449 plants/acre and 15,374 plants/acre for plots with 10-inches and 12-inches spacing, respectively.
+Exporting a border map from the My John Deere Operations Center to Agremo’s app and requesting a Stand Count analysis provided a precise count of plants and comparison with expected populations of 18,449 plants/acre and 15,374 plants/acre for plots with 10-inches and 12-inches spacing, respectively.

 To use the analysis, the farmer first obtained images of the entire field from a drone.
 Next, he stitched them to get a 2D map that he uploaded to the Agremo web app.